PintaProject/user-guide/docs/effects.md

 The **Glow** effect is used to give images an inner glow by brightening lighter tones and muting color saturation, making the image appear as though it were strongly back-lit.
 A dialog box populates with three sliders, radius, brightness, and contrast.

- 1. Select the *Glow* effect from the **Effects > Photo** dropdown.
+ 1. Got to **Effects** > **Photo** and select **Glow**.
+The **Glow** dialogue box will then appear.

 ![glowbox](img/glowbox.PNG)

 2. Adjust the **Radius** slider to control the strength of the effect.
-Higher values yield stronger results.
+Higher values yield stronger effect results.

    * Drag slider to the right to increase effect strength
    * Drag slider to the left to decrease effect strength

 3. Adjust the **Brightness** slider to control the intensity of the illumination.
 Higher values yield brighter images, lower values yield darker images.

    * Drag slider to the right to increase brightness
    * Drag slider to the left to decrease brightness

 4. Adjust the **Contrast** slider to control the color range, making an image appear more vivid or dull.
 Higher contract values yield more vibrant tones and lower values yield duller tones.

   * Drag slider to the right to increase contrast
   * Drag slider to the left to decrease contrast